indjev99/Convolutional-Neural-Networks/README.md

 - Reccurent NNs such as LSTMs
 - Porting the code to work on the GPU and other optimizations

-### Planned fixes:
-- Deallocation of memory when deleting a network.

 ### Use:
 - Construct the network layer by layer
 - Couple it with a trainer and give it the training dataset